 If you think you might want to try medical cannabis, talk to your doctor about what type of cannabis might help relieve your symptoms.
 You can also visit the

 How soon and how long you may feel the effects of cannabis depends on several things, including how it was taken.
 For example, when cannabis is smoked, the effects can usually be felt within seconds after inhaling.
-On the other hand, when cannabis is eaten, the full effects may not be felt for up to 90 minutes after you eat it.
+On the other hand, when cannabis is eaten, it may take several hours to feel the full effect.
 Since the effects aren't felt right away, people may think they need more and use too much.
 To avoid this, start with small amounts until you know how edibles affect you.
 Or follow your doctor's instructions on how much to use.

-How much cannabis you've used and how long you've been taking it can also affect how your body responds to it.
+The type of cannabis you have used, how much you've used and how long you've been taking it can also affect how your body responds to it.
 You may feel the effects of cannabis for hours after you use it.

 Cannabis can affect your blood pressure, so use caution if you take medicine for this condition.
 It also increases the chance of bleeding if you're on blood thinners.

-Before you try cannabis, talk to your doctor about other medicines you use.
-Also talk to your doctor about any personal or family history of substance use disorder or mental health disorders.
+Before you try cannabis, talk to your healthcare provider about other medicines you use.
+Also talk to your healthcare provider about any personal or family history of substance use disorder or mental health disorders.
 Using cannabis may make these problems worse.

 Cannabis can affect different people in different ways.
 Side effects may include: